Vonger/vocore2/README.md

 # How to use it

 Please follow the steps in order to avoid issue. "path/to/" is your openwrt location.
+Please use Linux, MacOS or other Unix compatible system to compile it.

 1. add this feeds to your openwrt source(support 18.06.02).